Everyone gets stuck for an idea now and again. Fortunately there are many resources out there that can kick-start your brain. Here’s a few:

 Well, yes.
 That’s how inspiration works.
 We take something from an innocuous phrase, or a movie, or something we see on the bus, and we turn that into a story.
 Ideas cannot be copy-written.
 They are cheap.
 They are plentiful.
 They are worthless.
 What gives a writer merit is his ability to take an idea — any idea — and turn it into a marketable product.
 Into art.
 Into something.

 That’s what a writer does, and that’s all a writer does.
 Turn worthless ideas into worthwhile stories.
-If you can do that, then you’re set.Sign up for Michael Coorlim's mailing list for advanced notification of new releases, or go check out some of his free fiction while it's there for the taking.
+If you can do that, then you’re set.Questions?
+You are invited to either leave a comment below, or ask directly through the comment form.